The Addams Family (musical): Act One

-Act II
+Act Two

 During the storm, Wednesday tries to leave, but Lucas wants to stay and work things out with their families, leading the pair to have their first fight and Wednesday calling him out for not being impulsive enough.
 Later, Morticia fears her marriage is broken beyond saving, and reminds herself that death is waiting for her ("Just Around The Corner").
 Uncle Fester plays his ukulele, singing a love song to the Moon ("The Moon and Me").

 Walking out in the yard, Wednesday runs into Gomez.
 He is happy she's found someone to love, yet sad that his daughter is growing up ("Happy/Sad").
 Wednesday is left worrying that she and Lucas are too different.
 Then as a show of trust, Lucas blindfolds Wednesday and lets her shoot an apple off his head with a crossbow ("Crazier Than You").
 She succeeds, and the two reconcile.
 Pugsley cannot sleep, and Morticia relaxes him a bit but he cannot bring himself to confess what he did to Alice.
 Mal, having seen what Lucas did, and with a newfound appreciation for his family, reconciles with Alice as the song "Crazier than You" continues.
 As Gomez plots to fix his marriage with a trip to Paris, Fester tells him that Morticia is leaving.
-In a frantic attempt to reconcile with Morticia, Gomez helped Morticia realize she became like her judgemental mother, explaining why it was hard to tell her the truth.
-As the two reconcile, they sing "Lets Live Before we Die", then engage in a loving tengo ("Tengo de Amor").
+In a frantic attempt to reconcile with Morticia, Gomez helps Morticia realize she has become like her judgemental mother, explaining why it is hard to tell her the truth.
+As the two reconcile, they sing "Live Before We Die", then engage in a loving tango ("Tango de Amor").

 The now reunited families then deduce that Pugsley stole the potion so that Wednesday would stop loving Lucas.
 However, since it ultimately brought everyone back together, he is congratulated by his family.
 Uncle Fester tells everyone he is flying off to be with the Moon.
-As the families sing one last ballad ("Move Toward the Darkness"), they are all shocked as Lurch sings out loud for the first time, just as Fester lands on the moon and the ancestors are finally allowed to return back to their graves.
+As the families sing one last ballad, they are all shocked as Lurch sings out loud for the first time, just as Fester lands on the moon and the ancestors are finally allowed to return back to their graves ("Move Toward the Darkness").